 St. Stephen's College is committed to providing an enabling environment to all students with special needs as well as to those from deprived backgrounds.
-A significant number of our students hail from the SC/ST background or are persons with disabilities.
-They are entitled to the services provided by the Equal Opportunity Cell and Enabling Unit of the college.
-The ground-floor of the main building of the college and its rest rooms are wheel chair accessible, and every care is taken that all classes for differently-abled students are held in accessible areas.
-The Enabling Unit has specialized equipments such as Jaws-enabled computers and Zoom-Ex.
-The College Library has a large collection of e-books for visually challenged students.
+A significant number of our students hail from the SC/ST background or are differently-abled.
+They are entitled to the services provided by the Equal Opportunity Cell (EOC) and Enabling Unit of the college.
+While the Enabling Unit has specialized equipment such as Jawsenabled computers and Zoom-Ex, the College Library has a large collection of e-books for visually challenged students.
 These students are also issued MP3s and Angel recording devices.
 These facilities are constantly updated and upgraded as the college attaches special significance to the participation of the visually challenged in its total life.
-The student volunteers of the Social Service League of the college provide regular reading assistances and scribe services.
+Not only is the ground-floor of the main building of the College and its rest rooms wheel chair accessible, but the campus pathways are also secured with ramps, and every care taken that all classes for differently-abled students are held in accessible areas.
+Further, the student volunteers of the Social Service League of the College provide regular reading assistances and scribe services.
 The SSL also organizes Drishtikon, an inter-college cultural festival for the students.
 For the past four years, the EOC has been organizing week-end treks for visually challenged students to help them experience outdoor adventure.

-Perhaps more remarkable than the above mentioned formal institutional programmes is the informal community experience differently-abled students enjoy in college.
+Perhaps more remarkable than the above mentioned formal institutional programmes is the informal community experience differently- abled students enjoy in college.
 They constitute a storehouse of knowledge among themselves about specialized software, e-books, and latest electronic gadgets, which regularly gets passed down from senior students to incoming students.
 The differently-abled students not only excel in studies, but they also win prizes in sports, music, debating and theatre.